How do payments via QR codes work?

 What are the fees?

-The transaction fee for payments by QR code is 1.69%.
+There's no transaction fee for payments by QR code.
 For more info, check out our pricing and fees guide here.

 In general, you can use the QR Codes multiple times.
 You have to differentiate between QR Codes with fixed amounts and dynamic QR Codes.
 QR codes with a fixed amount have a specific amount stored.
 When the customer scans this QR code they are asked to pay the fixed amount.